kantega/kson/readme.md

   }
 ```

-maybeValue.option is the _fold_ of the Option type, meaning it handles both states, and transforms
+_maybeValue.option_ is the _fold_ of the Option type.
-the value completely to an object of another type without the possibility to go back.
 The first argument
 is used in case the Option is empty (None), and the second argument is a function that transforms the
 contained value to an object of the target type.